Basic-beep/Basic-beep/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on GenPass, a simple password generator.
+- 🔭 I’m currently working on a website for GenPass, a simple password generator.
 - 🌱 I’m currently learning Python and C++
 - 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with C++
+- 🤔 I’m looking for help with C++, Css
-- 💬 Ask me about ...
+- 💬 Ask me about my cats
-- 📫 How to reach me: Dm me on slack
+- 📫 How to reach me: Dm me on Slack
 - 😄 Pronouns: He/him/His
-- ⚡ Fun fact: I am going to start a [Hack Club](hackclub.com)
+- ⚡ Fun fact: I plan to start a [Hack Club](hackclub.com)